openwisp/openwisp-wifi-login-pages/docs/user/setup.rst

     variant always overwrites fully what is defined in the parent configuration file.

-Variant with different organization slug / UUID / secret
+Variant with Different Organization Slug / UUID / Secret
 --------------------------------------------------------

 In some cases, different organizations may share an identical